derekca/rnaseq/README.md

 AGATGTGTATAAGAGACAG
 ```

 - `hisatidx` — Points to directory with the reference genome for HISAT2.
 More info can be found at the [HISAT2 website](https://ccb.jhu.edu/software/hisat2) along with reference indices that can downloaded, if you do not want to generate your own.
-Regardless of the index's source, the reference genome being pointed at with this variable should be named `genome.fa`.
+Regardless of the index's source, the reference genome being pointed at with this variable should be named 'genome.fa'.

 - `input.sh` — Points to a `.fa` file with two columns.
 Column 1 (also called `C1exportdir` in the script comments) contains the user-selected output directory names, which is something useful for the user to identify which samples are being run.
 Column 2 (also called `C2sampledir` in the script comments) contains the input directory names, which is the name of the folder being described by `$runpath`.
 These folders can sometimes have human-unfriendly names, which is why including custom names into Column 1 is permitted.
 The columns need to be able to be read by a `while read` loop, so they must be separated by a single space or a tab.
 Leave the final line of the list blank.
 ```